 Elective Courses (Select any two)

 This course provides a view into some of the technologies used in open education and how they support open pedagogies.
 Learners obtain an overview of some of the main tools and learning environments available, as well as their challenges and administrative requirements.
 Ethical and legal aspects are investigated, including current issues in education involving such technologies as facial recognition, surveillance, privacy, and ethical use of learning analytics.

 Options for managing and scaling open digital learning environments and tools, as well as options for inter-institutional collaboration, are also explored in this course.

-Upon successful completion of this module, learners will be able to recognise open educational tools and technologies, identify their affordances, and evaluate their potential use in different educational scenarios.
+Upon successful completion of this topic, learners will be able to recognise open educational tools and technologies, identify their affordances, and evaluate their potential use in different educational scenarios.

-Upon successful completion of this module, learners will be able to identify key ethical and legal issues related to the use of education technologies and analyze educational practice through this lens.
+Upon successful completion of this topic, learners will be able to identify key ethical and legal issues related to the use of education technologies and analyze educational practice through this lens.

-Upon successful completion of this module, learners will be able to describe the ways in which open-source projects are developed and supported and undertake an analysis of open-source educational technologies.
+Upon successful completion of this topic, learners will be able to describe the ways in which open-source projects are developed and supported and undertake an analysis of open-source educational technologies.

 Supporting Open Education (OPEN-9500)

 This course provides learners with an overview of the different types and systems of support required for successful implementation of open education.
 Learners will examine different types of scaffolding required for learners to understand and succeed in open education environments.
 Different types and examples of faculty development programs and supports including instructional design and educational technology expertise will be explored, in both development and delivery of open pedagogy and open education programming.
 The role of librarians in supporting, advancing, and advocating for open educational resources and increased diversity of resources is discussed as a key part of an open education ecosystem.

 Topic 1 - Supporting Students in Open Education